timothyahwang/openvm/benchmarks/README.md

 ### Adding the Benchmark

 Our proving benchmarks are written as standalone rust binaries.
 Add one by making a new file in [bin](./src/bin) by following the [fibonacci example](./bin/fibonacci.rs).
 We currently only run aggregation proofs when feature "aggregation" is on (off by default).
 Any general benchmarking utility functions can be added to the library in [`src`](./src).
-There are utility functions `build_bench_program` which compiles the guest program crate with target set to `axvm` and reads the output RISC-V ELF file.
+There are utility functions `build_bench_program` which compiles the guest program crate with target set to `openvm` and reads the output RISC-V ELF file.
-This can then be fed into `bench_from_exe` which will generate a proof of the execution of the ELF (any any other `AxVmExe`) from a given `VmConfig`.
+This can then be fed into `bench_from_exe` which will generate a proof of the execution of the ELF (any other `VmExe`) from a given `VmConfig`.

 #### Providing Inputs

-Inputs must be directly provided to the `bench_from_exe` function: the `input_stream: Vec<Vec<F>>` is a vector of vectors, where `input_stream[i]` will be what is provided to the guest program on the `i`-th call of `axvm::io::read_vec()`.
+Inputs must be directly provided to the `bench_from_exe` function: the `input_stream: Vec<Vec<F>>` is a vector of vectors, where `input_stream[i]` will be what is provided to the guest program on the `i`-th call of `openvm::io::read_vec()`.
 Currently you must manually convert from `u8` to `F` using `AbstractField::from_canonical_u8`.

 You can find an example of passing in a single `Vec<u8>` input in [base64_json](./src/bin/base64_json.rs).

 #### Testing the Guest Program

-You can test by directly running `cargo run --bin <bench_name>` which will run the program in the axVM runtime.
-For a more convenient dev experience, we created the `axvm` crate such that it will still build and run normally on the host machine.
+You can test by directly running `cargo run --bin <bench_name>` which will run the program in the OpenVM runtime.
+For a more convenient dev experience, we created the `openvm` crate such that it will still build and run normally on the host machine.
 From the guest program root directory, you can run

 ```bash
 cargo run --features std